DeviBalasubramaniam/Explorer-Excel-macro/README.md

 # Pre - Requisites:

-The file which is uploaded to create the project
+1. The file which was uploaded to create the project.

-Excel report exported from the project’s advanced modelling page.
+2. Excel report exported from that project’s advanced modelling page.

 ## Procedure to use the macro